 - Repeat step #2 weekly and bathe your dog every 8 weeks.

-Suitable for: Long hair, medium hair, heavy undercoat, short hair that constantly sheds.
+Suitable for: Long and medium hair, heavy undercoat

-The only issue with a deshedding blade for dogs is that it can sometimes pull on matted hair and tangles, so it's advisable to always bathe your dog, use a conditioner, and also have a slicker brush on hand to tackle those detangling missions.
+The only issue with a de-shedding blade for dogs is that it can sometimes pull on matted hair and tangles, so it's advisable to bathe your dog, use a conditioner, and have a slicker brush on hand to tackle those detangling missions.

-Using a blade (like this one from Safari) while deshedding a dog is another method that removes a lot of hair – similar to those deshedding tools with blades on I mentioned above – so I recommend to complete this job outside or in the garage if you can.
+Using a blade while de-shedding a dog is another method that removes a lot of hair – similar to those de-shedding tools with blades I mentioned above – so I recommend completing this job outside or in the garage if you can.
 It's messy.

 Again, using this tool is very similar: